-The Board maintains stock ownership guidelines (the "Executive Officer Stock Ownership Guidelines") to further align the interests of the Company's Co-CEOs, President and Chief Financial Officer ("CFO") with the interests of stockholders and to further promote the Company's commitment to sound corporate governance.
-The guidelines require the Company's Co-CEOs, President and CFO to hold an amount of stock at least equal to six times annual base salary, which is then converted to a fixed number of shares.
-Shares that satisfy the stock ownership guidelines include: Company stock owned directly or indirectly with, or separately by, his or her immediate family members residing in the same household; shares held in trust for the benefit of the executive or his or her immediate family members; all unvested restricted stock with time-based vesting; shares issuable upon the settlement of RSUs; and shares held in the Deferred Compensation Plan.
-Unexercised stock options, or the non-vested portion of any performance-based restricted stock, do not count towards satisfying the guidelines.
+The Board maintains stock ownership guidelines (the "Executive Officer Stock Ownership Guidelines") to further align the interests of the Company's Co-Chief Executive Officers, President and Chief Financial Officer ("CFO") with the interests of stockholders and to further promote the Company's commitment to sound corporate governance.
+The guidelines require the Company's Co-Chief Executive Officers, President and CFO, as applicable, to hold an amount of stock at least equal to six times annual base salary, which is then converted to a fixed number of shares.
+Shares that satisfy the Executive Officer Stock Ownership Guidelines include: Company stock owned directly or indirectly with, or separately by, the covered executive officer's immediate family members residing in the same household; shares held in trust for the benefit of the covered executive officer or his or her immediate family members; all unvested restricted stock with time-based vesting; shares issuable upon the settlement of RSUs; and shares held in the Deferred Compensation Plan.
+Unexercised stock options, or the unearned or non-vested portion of any performance-based restricted stock, do not count towards satisfying the guidelines.
 Any newly appointed CEO, President and CFO will have five years from the date of his or her appointment to comply with the guidelines.
-The Compensation Committee will monitor compliance with the stock ownership guidelines and has the authority to establish, review and approve the guidelines as it deems appropriate.
-During 2020, each of Mr. Sacks and Mr. Schlosberg were in compliance with the stock ownership guidelines by holding the required number of shares.
+The Compensation Committee will monitor compliance with the Executive Officer Stock Ownership Guidelines and has the authority to establish, review and approve the guidelines as it deems appropriate.
+During 2021, each of Mr. Sacks, Mr. Schlosberg and Mr. Kelly were in compliance with the Executive Officer Stock Ownership Guidelines by holding the required number of shares.